rossgk2/techblogs/The command line.md

 ```bash
 curl --request "GET" --include "https://google.com/"
 ```
 then the array `["curl", "--request", "GET", "https://google.com/"]` would be passed to the program underlying `curl`.
-Exactly this program interprets and makes use of this informtation is for the program author to decide.
+Exactly how this program interprets and makes use of this informtation is for the program author to decide.
 We know from above how `curl` is expected to behave, but any number of crazy things could be done.

 ## Parsing conventions